A characterization of chains in dimension three: Abstract

 \section{Abstract}

-Given a 3-dimensional CR structure or a path geometry on a surface, its family of chains define a 3-dimensional path geometry.
-In this article we provide necessary and sufficient conditions that determine whether a path geometry in dimension three arises from chains of a CR 3-manifold or a path geometry on a surface.
-Moreover, we invariantly characterize 3-dimensional path geometries arising from another family of canonically defined curves for path geometries on surfaces, referred to as dancing paths.
-We show that chains and dancing paths coincide only in the case of flat path geometries on surfaces.
+Given a 3-dimensional (para-)CR structure, its family of chains define a 3-dimensional path geometry.
+We provide necessary and sufficient conditions that determine whether a path geometry in dimension three arises from chains of a CR or para-CR 3-manifold.
 We demonstrate how our characterization can be verified computationally for a given 3-dimensional path geometry and discuss a few examples.

-\subjclass{Primary: 53A40, 53B15, 53C15; Secondary: 53A20, 53A55, 34A26, 34A55, 32V99} \keywords{path geometry, CR geometry, chains, dancing construction, Cartan connection, Cartan reduction, second order ODEs, freestyling}
+\subjclass{Primary: 53A40, 53B15, 53C15; Secondary: 53A20, 53A55, 34A26, 34A55, 32V99} \keywords{path geometry, CR geometry, chains, Cartan connection, Cartan reduction, second order ODEs}